 Jointly produced by NVCA and PitchBook, the PitchBook-NVCA Venture Monitor serves as the authoritative quarterly report on venture capital activity in the entrepreneurial ecosystem.
 The Venture Monitor provides a complete look at venture capital activity, reporting on fundraising, investments, exits and other relevant industry analysis in one comprehensive report each quarter.

-The NVCA Yearbook is an annual publication that documents trends and analysis of venture capital activity in the United States from the past year and captures historical data and information about venture’s role in fueling entrepreneurship in America.
-The Yearbook and supporting data packs include statistics on the size and impact of the U.S. venture industry, investments into startups, capital raised and managed by venture capital firms, and exit activity either thorough an initial public offering (IPO) or merger and acquisition (M&A).
-NVCA made several changes to the Yearbook this year, including an updated format and layout of the data, expanding the highlights of NVCA and its role in the entrepreneurial ecosystem, and sourcing the data to PitchBook, now the official data provider of NVCA.
+The annual NVCA Yearbook, now in its 22nd year, documents trends and analysis of venture capital activity in the United States and information about venture’s role in fueling entrepreneurship in America.
+The Yearbook provides statistics on the size and impact of the U.S. venture industry, investments into startups, capital raised and managed by venture capital firms, and exit activity either thorough an initial public offering (IPO) or merger and acquisition (M&A).
+It also offers an overview of what venture capital and how it works, and the role NVCA plays in advancing the entrepreneurial ecosystem.
+Data for the NVCA Yearbook is provided by PitchBook, the official data provider of NVCA.

 Download the XLS Data Pack (Members Only)